 When you register, please include a brief bio, written in the third person.
 (Joe Smith is a writer and community activist living in Mongolia.)

-But if you submit an article for first publication, we often send it to 380 plus other media outlets.
+If you submit an article for first publication, we often send it to other media outlets.
 These articles are also often syndicated in our news boxes, which the programming code has been downloaded by over 600 websites.

 -too short to be an article

 -more chatty and personal than an article

 -not well written enough to be published as an article, but not that bad that it can't be posted as a diary.